chrisale/ECForecastGrabber/README.md

 # Setup and Installation

+Initial requirements are minimal and should exist on any system.
+If you have problems with PERL, make sure that XML::Simple, Data::Dumper and HTTP::Date; are installed.

 * Move the forecast.pl and forecastgrabber.sh to a suitable directory where they can be activated.

 * Ensure forecastgrabber.sh has +x permissions so that it can be run as a script by cron.